 PFAS LC Column Anatomy: Which Phase, Dimensions, and Particle Type Are Best?

 If you work in one of the many labs routinely testing samples for per- and polyfluoroalkyl substances (PFAS), you know that awareness and interest are growing as we continue to better understand the pervasiveness, persistence, and potential health risks associated with these “forever chemicals.”
-As interest grows, the need for fast, accurate, and precise testing is growing with it.
+As interest grows, the need for fast, accurate, and precise testing is expanding with it.
 This demand is driving the development of better methods, and LC column selection is the foundation for building an improved approach.
+This becomes particularly important as the list of monitored PFAS grows to include shorter and shorter alkyl chain compounds.
 Here, we’ll examine the properties that are important to consider when choosing an LC column for PFAS analysis.

-When C8 PFAS were banned, other compounds with shorter alkyl chains were commercially adopted, and as the list of PFAS of interest grows, compounds with chains shorter than 4 carbons or ultrashort-chain (C2 and C3) are getting more attention.
+When C8 PFAS were banned, other compounds with shorter alkyl chains were commercially adopted, and as the list of PFAS of interest grows, compounds with chains shorter than four carbons, or "ultrashort chain" (C2 and C3) are getting more attention.
 As the length of the carbon chain decreases, the influence of the polar head increases, ultimately decreasing retention on a C18 column, which has a retention mechanism based primarily on hydrophobic interaction.

 For C3 PFAS compounds like perfluoropropanoic acid (PFPrA) and perfluoropropanesulfonic acid (PFPrS), a C18 phase will still work when appropriate column dimensions are selected.
-In Figure 2, for example, a 100 x 3 mm Raptor C18 shows great performance, easily incorporating ultrashort-chain PFAS compounds into a quick 11-minute analysis.
+In Figure 2, for example, a 100 x 3 mm Raptor C18 shows great performance, easily incorporating C3-length PFAS in a quick 11-minute analysis.

 Figure 2: The Raptor C18 stationary phase will also effectively separate short-chain PFAS, but column dimensions must be increased to ensure adequate retention.